How To Halter a Horse & Other Horse Halter Basics

 What Is a Horse Halter?

 A halter is a type of headgear for a horse that fits behind the ears and around the muzzle that is used when handling the animal.
-Halters are used for leading and tying up horses, similar to a dog collar.
+Halters are used for leading and tying up horses, to ensure your safety as well as theirs when handling.

 What Is a Horse Halter Used For?